WELCOME TO

 Pinene Dominant Cannabis Strains: Blue Dream, Bubba Kush, Chemdawg, Dutch Treat, Island Sweet Skunk

-While the name terpinolene is easily confused with terpineol, the two cannabis terpenes are quite different.
+While the name terpinolene is often confused with terpineol, the two cannabis terpenes are quite different.
 Terpinolene features a bright, herbal aroma that’s much more citrusy than terpineol.
-Terpinolene is often found in other plants including rosemary, conifers and apples.
-It has shown to be a central nervous system depressant in clinical trials, meaning it may help support regular sleep patterns and reduce anxiety.
+Terpinolene is often found in other plants including rosemary, conifers, and apples.
+It has shown to be a central nervous system depressant in clinical trials, meaning it may help those with insomnia or anxiety.
 Terpinolene has a vaporization point of 361.4°F.

 Synergistic Compounds: Borneol, Carene